tgallacher/commented.tech/content/blog/enabling-cors-aws-api-gateway-for-http-proxy-using-serverless/index.md

           Ref: ApiGatewayRestApi
 ```

-With the above config, our default API Gateway will now have a new HTTP path, `/search` which will proxy incoming requests upstream to the configured backend (to follow); eventually, this will be our CloudSearch API.
+With the above config, our default API Gateway will now have a new HTTP path, `/search` which will proxy incoming requests to the configured backend (to follow); eventually, this will be our CloudSearch API.

 The next step, is to configure the proxy endpoint to auto inject our CORS headers as the request makes its way through the [API Gateway process](https://www.alexdebrie.com/posts/api-gateway-elements/#roadmap-the-three-basic-parts).
 We configure this behaviour using the `AWS::ApiGateway::Method` CloudFormation API: